Want to improve your health with a food that can keep you young and taste good, too?

 Flavor, Freshness, and Health All in One Place

-Thanks to its phytochemicals, basil may help prevent certain types of skin, liver, oral, and lung cancers.
+Thanks to its phytochemicals, the king of herbs may help prevent certain types of skin, liver, oral, and lung cancers.

 Studies have shown that it also has antibacterial and anti-inflammatory effects, and contributes to cardiovascular health.
 It is rich in vitamins A, K, and C as well as magnesium, iron, potassium and calcium.
 So another name for basil would be the king of medicinal plants.